 Get ready for two packed days full of shooting, post-production and printing.

 Meet and Greet: I’ve rented an Airbnb in Moscow, ID.
 We’ll briefly gather at about 9:00 p.m.
-That should be late enough in case you’re out shooting and you want to get the sunset.
+That should be late enough in case you’re out shooting sunset.
 We’ll briefly meet to discuss the events of the next two days then it’s off to bed as we’ll need to get up early tomorrow!

-10:00 a.m.
+10:30 a.m.
 Let the learning begin.
 We start with about an hour or two of lecture/discussion then we dive deep into printing.
-We will break for lunch some time mid day.
+We will break for lunch sometime mid day.
 We’ll wrap up printing sometime by 4:30 p.m. so we can get a supper before the evening shoot.

-6:30 p.m.
-We’ll head to Steptoe Butte for sunset.
-This is a prime time for photographers so expect it to be busy.
-There is a $10 parking/access fee per vehicle.
-If you have a parking pass please consider volunteering to drive, if not, I’ll pay for one additional vehicle other than my own to enter the park.
+5:00 p.m.
+We’ll head out for sunset which it at 7:18 p.m.
+If we go to Steptoe Butte please note there is a $10 parking/access fee per vehicle.
+If you have a State Park pass please consider volunteering to drive, if not, I’ll pay for one additional vehicle other than my own to enter the park.

-Sunrise Shoot: Sunrise is at 5:03 a.m.
-We’ll leave at about 4:15 a.m. for our sunrise shoot.
+Sunrise Shoot: Sunrise is at 6:16 a.m.
+We’ll leave at about 4:45 a.m. again for our sunrise shoot.
 We may revisit a location for sunrise, or we may decide on a different spot.
-Depends on the scouting I do the previous week.

-10:00 a.m.
+10:30 a.m.
 Let the learning continue!
 Today is all about printing.
 We’ll pick up where we left off from yesterday.
 We will break for lunch some time mid day.
-We’ll wrap up printing around 4:30 p.m.
+Hopefully we can wrap up printing at around 4:30 p.m.